 Note: It’s not heat lamps that hens need, it is simply a regular light bulb.

 I prefer to have the light kick on in the early morning to start the day earlier versus making the day longer by extending light after dark.

-The reason is because chickens will naturally start to roost as the sun is setting.
+The reason is that chickens will naturally start to roost as the sun is setting.
 Once the chickens start roosting they are ready to sleep.
 So if the light were to come on shortly after it would throw them off.

-Another reason why it is not wise to light your coop after sunset is because when the light suddenly goes off after a few hours, chickens may not be able to find their way back up on the roosts.
+Another reason why it is not wise to light your coop after sunset is that when the light suddenly goes off after a few hours, chickens may not be able to find their way back up on the roosts.

 During actual sunset, it gradually gets dark which gives the hens time to acclimate.

 Results of Adding a Light to My Chicken Coop